complyue/haskit/README.md

     - low precedence call (function application) operator - `$`, `&`
     - majority of value types are immutable
     - pattern matching (case-of with branches)
-    - custom defined operators (thus magic methods for objects), with custom precedence
+    - custom defined operators, with custom precedence
     - expression oriented (if-then-else etc.)
     - Algebraic Data Type (simulated with data classes)
     - nice **REPL**

-  It also comes with features on its own rights:
+  It also comes with features on its own right:

   - Dynamic Scoped Effects
   - Compositional Classes